AlternativeFFFF/Alt-F4/submissions/rplace-2022/rplace-2022.md

 ## Double or Nothing

 At ?? hours the canvas size unexpectedly doubled, the number of colours doubled, and so did the tension.
 Many communities scrambling for space while trying to determine what to draw after the initial inrush of trolls.
 Even in our community tensions were high because there were suddenly many excited voices with design ideas and attack plans.
 After some floudering we ended up securing `{1600,550}`, because as *Stuckey* suggested, this would allow the possibility of connecting an underground belt to our previous location which is at the same y-level!
 Thus, a plan was put kicked into action.
 We will secure the area with belts initially, as laid out by *pg*'s blueprints, while we wait for *ivanjermakov* pixelated intepretation of the Factorio gear.
+Later an improved version was created by *apatton* which used only 5 colours.

 ??
 Picture of the start of the gear ???